2022 North Carolina Senate election: District 47

-The new 47th district includes all of Alleghany, Ashe, Watauga, Avery, Mitchell, Yancey, and Madison counties, as well as portions of Caldwell and Haywood counties.
-The new district includes the homes of incumbent Republicans Ralph Hise, who has represented the 47th district since 2011, and Deanna Ballard, who has represented the 45th district since 2016.
+The new 47th District includes all of Alleghany, Ashe, Watauga, Avery, Mitchell, Yancey, and Madison counties, as well as portions of Caldwell and Haywood counties.
+The new district includes the homes of incumbent Republicans Ralph Hise, who had represented the 47th District since 2011, and Deanna Ballard, who had represented the 45th District since 2016.
 Hise defeated Ballard to win the Republican nomination.

 District 48

-The new 48th district includes all of Henderson, Polk, and Rutherford counties.
-Incumbent Republican Chuck Edwards has represented the 48th district since 2016.
-Edwards is retiring to run for congress.
-State representative Tim Moffitt is seeking the Republican nomination for the seat.
-The original Democratic nominee was Stephanie A. Justice, however, she dropped out and was replaced on the ballot by Jay Carey.
+The new 48th District includes all of Henderson, Polk, and Rutherford counties.
+Incumbent Republican Chuck Edwards had represented the 48th District since 2016.
+Edwards retired to run for congress.
+State representative Tim Moffitt sought the Republican nomination for the seat.
+The original Democratic nominee was Stephanie A. Justice; however, she dropped out and was replaced on the ballot by Jay Carey.

 District 49

-The new 49th district includes most of Buncombe County.
-Incumbent Democrat Julie Mayfield has represented the 49th district since 2021.
+The new 49th District includes most of Buncombe County.
+Incumbent Democrat Julie Mayfield had represented the 49th District since 2021.
 Taylon Breeden and Sandra Kilgore unsuccessfully challenged Mayfield for the Democratic nomination.

 District 50

-The new 50th district includes all of Cherokee, Graham, Clay, Macon, Swain, Jackson, and Transylvania counties, as well as most of Haywood county.
-Incumbent Republican Kevin Corbin has represented the 50th district since 2021.
-He is running for re-election.
+The new 50th District includes all of Cherokee, Graham, Clay, Macon, Swain, Jackson, and Transylvania counties, as well as most of Haywood County.
+Incumbent Republican Kevin Corbin had represented the 50th District since 2021.
+He ran for re-election.